Topzle Topzle

 Details

 Catherine died in 1380.
 The following year, Pope Urban VI ordered that her head be removed from her body and given to the people of Siena.
 It was kept in a cupboard for four years before being displayed in the center of the chapel of the Basilica of San Domenico.
-Her finger is also kept in the Basilica alongside the cords she used to discipline herself.
+Her finger is also kept in the Basilica alongside the cords she used to discipline her

 Chopin's heart